Life Insurance is love insurance.

-• usually renewable once the time period has expired, although it’s likely premiums will increase
+• Typically renewable once the time period has expired, although premiums are likely to increase

-• called “permanent” insurance because it remains in force for your lifetime as long as you pay the scheduled premiums
+• Also known as “permanent” insurance because it remains in force for your lifetime as long as you pay the scheduled premiums

-• when you pass away, your beneficiaries will receive the amount of the death benefit, minus any outstanding loans and loan interest that may be due on the policy
+• Upon your passing, your beneficiaries will receive the amount of the death benefit, minus any outstanding loans and loan interest that may be due on the policy

 Universal Life is another type of permanent life insurance that has flexibility built into it: